JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-update-ui.md

    represented as Objective-C types when used from Objective-C/Swift.
 Here the `greet()` function returns `List<String>` in Kotlin and is seen from Swift as returning `NSArray<NSString>`.
 For more on type mappings, see [Interoperability with Swift/Objective-C](https://kotlinlang.org/docs/native-objc-interop.html).

-5. If you run the app now, it will display an array of strings under the image: the Swift code that uses the `greet()` function can still interpret the return value, but needs different UI implementation to use it properly.
-6. Update the SwiftUI code to handle a list of items:
+5. Update the SwiftUI code to display a list of items in the same way as in the Android app:

    ```Swift
    struct ContentView: View {